 The library's large collection of electronic resources provides ready access to a wide variety of bibliographic, full-text and multimedia information.
-From the library web site, it is possible to search Blais, the online catalog, or any of hundreds of databases including services such as Lexis-Nexis Academic and ISI Web of Science.
+From the library web site, it is possible to search Library Search, or any of hundreds of databases including services such as Lexis-Nexis Academic and ISI Web of Science.
 Other resources include electronic books and journals, such as the ACM Digital Library and Congressional Quarterly Library.
 The Claremont Colleges Digital Library (CCDL) provides access to a growing number of digital collections from The Colleges as well as from library Special Collections.
 Digital collections such as Early English Books Online and North American Women's Letters & Diaries make available thousands of additional primary source materials.
-Sherlock is a "discovery" tool that searches across many of the library's resources, including local databases such as Blais and CCDL, as well as most of the library's subscription full-text content.
 Most electronic resources are accessible to students, faculty and staff of The Claremont Colleges in their dorms, labs, offices and homes, as well as in the library.

 The library offers Interlibrary Loan service and maintains partnerships which provide access to books, articles, and other materials not held in our collections.
 These partnerships include the Center for Research Libraries in Chicago.